acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ### Resource column width

-The width of the resources column on the timeline view is fixed.
+The width of the resources column on the Timeline view is fixed.
 It can be overwritten from CSS using the following rules:

 ```css title="Custom resource column width"
 .mbsc-timeline-resource-col {